nsrau/azure-docs.it-it/articles/hdinsight/hadoop/apache-hadoop-hive-java-udf.md

         | colorado      | Colorado      |
         +---------------+---------------+--+

-## <a name="troubleshooting"></a>risoluzione dei problemi
+## <a name="troubleshooting"></a>Risoluzione dei problemi

-When running the hive job, you may come across an error similar to the following text:
+Quando si esegue il processo hive, è possibile che si verifichi un errore simile al testo seguente:

     Caused by: org.apache.hadoop.hive.ql.metadata.HiveException: [Error 20001]: An error occurred while reading or writing to your custom script.
 It may have crashed with an error.